 As part of the MDG goal of empowering women, in Georgia the UNDP assisted local partners in a gender-related advocacy campaign.
 The campaign centred on gender-related issues, and sought to change public perceptions from polite ignorance to informed involvement.
 Along with policy advice and consultations with the government, the campaign included a series of social events and educational activities including: professional contests for journalists, awards to gender-sensitive businesses, discussions and training for non-governmental organizations and politicians, art exhibitions and film-shows.

-More recently, UNDP, in co-operation with other UN agencies in Georgia, made gender equality a top human rights priority after an August 2008 conflict with Russia.
-After the war, one of the recovery projects was the establishment of a Gender Equality Resource Centre and a gender equality hotline in the Shida Kartli region.
+Following Georgia's armed conflict with Russia in 2008, UNDP, in co-operation with the other UN agencies, made gender equality a top human rights priority.
+One of the post-war recovery projects was the establishment of the Gender Equality Resource Centre and gender equality hotline in the conflict-affected Shida Kartli region.